rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 #### Publishing

 Once yourself publisher client is configured properly with necessary broadcast settings and authentication parameters as necessary, you can implement the mechanism to initialize your publisher client and start publishing.
 Depending on your requirement, you may want to publish with different constraints and options.

+> For WebRTC clients in autoscale setups, make sure to use [publish proxy](https://github.com/red5pro/streaming-html5/tree/master/src/page/sm-test/publishStreamManagerProxy) example as a base for building your publisher client and then augment it with additional features.

 **Simple Publish**